canidlogic/yip/pod/DB.md

     use parent qw(Exporter);

     our @EXPORT = qw($config_dbpath);
+    our @EXPORT_OK = qw(config_preprocessor);

     $config_dbpath = '/example/path/to/cms/db.sqlite';
+    sub config_preprocessor { return; }

     1;

 Replace the example path in the file contents shown above with the absolute path on the server's file system to the SQLite database file.
-The only purpose of this module is to define a `config_dbpath` Perl variable that holds the path to the SQLite database.
+The purpose of this module is to define a `config_dbpath` Perl variable that holds the path to the SQLite database.
 You must name this module `YipConfig.pm` and place it in some directory that is in the Perl module include path of the Yip scripts you will be running.

+The `config_preprocessor` shown in the above configuration module module defines a preprocessor that does nothing.
+See the following subsection for more about the preprocessor.

 The second component of the bootstrap configuration is this `Yip::DB` module.
 This module creates an object that holds the DBI connection